Oliver Dean

-Oliver Dean (1783–1871) was an American physician, businessman, and philanthropist who became the founder and namesake of Dean College in Franklin, Massachusetts.
+Oliver Dean (1783–1871) was an American medical doctor, businessman, and philanthropist who became the founder and namesake of Dean College in Franklin, Massachusetts.

 Early life and career

 Dean was born in Franklin on February 18, 1783, to Seth and Edena Pond Dean.
 He became a medical doctor and then changed careers and became manager of the Amoskeag Manufacturing Company in Manchester, New Hampshire.
 Dean had founded a Universalist church in Manchester and was also instrumental in the growth of Universalism in Franklin after returning there.
 In May 1860, he was elected as president of Tufts College, founded in 1852 by universalists, and was re-elected in 1861.
 Dean helped establish and was the first president of the Franklin Library Association, to support Franklin Public Library, the first and oldest continually used public lending library in the U.S.

 In 1865, Dean founded the co-educational Dean Academy with donations of about $125,000 and approximately 9 acres of land for the school.
 The land Dean donated had previously belonged to well-known theologian Nathanael Emmons.
 Ground was broken in August 1866, the cornerstone laid in May 1867, and the building dedicated in May 1868.
 When eight Emmons family graves were relocated to a nearby cemetery in June 1870, Dean paid half of the cost.